The Interior Design Process

 The end of your project journey, a sense of achievement to see everything come to fruition.
 A professionally executed project has every right to be professionally photographed to be showcased to the world.

-After spending intimate moments exploring your home and personal style, an opportunity to reflect on the project and discuss the outcomes is recommended.
+After exploring your space and style, an opportunity to reflect on the project and discuss the outcomes is recommended post handover / practical completion.

 Join us next month as we uncover the new Australian regulations regarding engineered stone.